RMackner/RMackner/README.md

 A place to host dotfiles for whatever Window manager I'm currently using.
+Also a general collection of scripts I gathered to make wlroots feel more like a full DE.

 WM: Hyprland